majonez111/hotel_shiny/README.md

 # hotel_shiny
-Booking management module (using Shiny)
+Booking management module (using Shiny) XD

 To use the SMTP module, you need to provide a login and password to the mailjet server.